Phi Delta Gamma (professional): Membership

 Phi Delta Gamma's members included male undergraduates, graduate students, and faculty.
 Membership was through a pledging and initiation process, with new members being elected based on debating experience, qualities of scholarship, and interest in literary events.
 The fraternity also awarded honorary memberships.

 Activities

 Phi Delta Gamma pursued intersociety rather than intercollegiate forensics.
 Its activities included debates and forensic contests, awarding silver loving cups to members of the winning team.
 The DC Alpha chapter awarded a silver loving cup annually to winner of a freshman oratory contest, while he CA Alpha chapter awarded a loving cup annually for the best speech in the state.
-The VA Alpha chapter purchased three gold medals to be awarded annually for "unusual merit" to a men and women in forensics and either a man or woman for dramatics at the College of William and Mary.
+The VA Alpha chapter purchased three gold medals to be awarded annually for "unusual merit" to a men and women in forensics and either a man or woman for dramatics at the College of William & Mary.
 The society's members also organized guest speakers and social events such as an annual banquet.